-All our programs in Benin include free weekend sightseeing and free French lessons!
+All our programs in Benin include free weekend

 We can't wait to welcome you too to this amazing country for a great program.
 STAESA works with lots of children programs including orphanage program in Benin.
 Upon arrival you have lots of children programs to choose from in addition to the orphanage program.
 Our very busy orphanage program in Benin requires lots of helping hands.
 Volunteers gets very busy from morning till evening.
 You really feel very useful and happy at the end of the day.
 Volunteers get direct contact with the kids and in some of the orphanages fully get involve with the day to day running of the orphanage.

 The orphanages are attached to schools in other to develop the kids academically.
 Resources are really in short supply here, but it’s amazing to see the children always happy and getting involved in anything fun!
 Volunteers are allowed to bring children books, toys, old shoes, t-shirts, soccer balls and old computers for the orphanage.